 Versions of the university marks and lockups with ™ and ® symbols should be used on all retail, merchandise and promotional items.
 It may also be helpful to review the file and color format tip sheet before providing any files to a vendor.

-Using a collegiate licensed vendor is required when ordering consumable branded merchandise.
+Using a collegiate licensed vendor (see list below) is required when ordering consumable branded merchandise.
 They’re aware of our strict brand requirements, maintain high sustainability standards and keep the proper liability insurance to protect the university in case of product failure.
 They’re also more likely to provide competitive pricing, so don’t hesitate to ask for a discount or price match.

 NOTE: Official collegiate licensed vendors are the only companies allowed to produce retail items (fundraising and “sold-at-cost” items are considered retail).